 NAN: Anything you’ve learned in your entrepreneurial journey?
 Any advice?

-CHELSEA: Running a business, you take on a lot of risk and you learn so much about yourself.
+CHELSEA: Running a business is a lot to take on.
+You take on a lot of risk.
+You learn so much about yourself and who you are.

 I have a vision.
 I have a five-year plan.
 I know where I want this business to go.
 But I need to take it one step at a time, because if I try to go too fast, I could end up completely failing.
 And if I go too slow, I am never going to get anywhere.
 So, I take it slowly but pursue it with everything I have.
 That’s what I’ve found has worked for me.